gruntwork-io/docs/docs/pipelines/overview/index.md

 # What is Gruntwork Pipelines?

+**Gruntwork Pipelines is a framework for securely and responsibly rolling out infrastructure changes to your AWS environments using GitOps workflows.** We often refer to Gruntwork Pipelines as simply "Pipelines."

+Gruntwork Pipelines features first-class support for Terragrunt, runs on top of GitHub Actions, and uses a Pull Request-centric workflow.
+This means that all information about a proposed infrastructure change is added as comments to the applicable Pull Request, and that you apply the infrastructure change by taking action in the Pull Request.

-Gruntwork Pipelines is a framework for securely deploying infrastructure as code to your AWS environments using GitOps workflows.
-Gruntwork Pipelines runs as a binary and series of steps in your CI system, determining what _actions_ need to be taken, in which _environments_, based on the [_infrastructure changes_](#infrastructure-change) that occurred.
+Gruntwork Pipelines runs as a binary and series of steps in GitHub Actions, determining what _actions_ need to be taken, in which _environments_, based on the [_infrastructure changes_](#infrastructure-change) that occurred.

 ## Common Terms

-Gruntwork Pipelines uses specific terminology to describe code changes and operations that occur as a result of to changes.
+Gruntwork Pipelines uses specific terminology to describe code changes and operations that occur as a result of changes.
 This section will familiarize you with the terminology used throughout the Gruntwork Pipelines documentation.

 ### Infrastructure change

 When you edit any infrastructure-as-code that needs to be "applied" to your cloud account (e.g. AWS or GCP), you are making an _infrastructure change_.
 We sometime call these an "infra-change" for short.

-Infra-changes can involve updates to OpenTF, Terraform, or Terragrunt code, or any other type of file that represents a desired state of your infrastructure and that needs to be somehow applied.
+Infra-changes can involve updates to Terraform/OpenTofu or Terragrunt code, or any other type of file that represents a desired state of your infrastructure and that needs to be somehow applied.
 A classic example is changing some variables on an instance of a Terraform module.
-By changing these variables you are essentially requesting that some API calls eventually be made to AWS to update your infrastructure in some way (in this case, by running `terraform apply` at some point).

 Gruntwork Pipelines assumes that infra-changes are committed via git, usually by first opening a Pull Request.
 When you open a Pull Request, you are essentially "proposing" an infra-change.

 ### Infrastructure change set